 Historically, SSA had made disclosures of vital status data under the provisions of the Freedom of Information Act (FOIA, 5 U.S.C. § 552(a)(3)).
 However, as a result of the Supreme Court decision in United States Department of Justice v.
-Reporters Committee for Freedom of the Press 489 U.S. 749 (1989), SSA discontinued the process of providing such data.
-The enactment of section 311 of the Social Security Independence and Program Improvements Act of 1994 restored the legal authority for SSA to release vital status data except for death data obtained from a state under the auspices of section 205(r) of the Social Security Act.
-A companion change to the Internal Revenue Code (26 U.S.C. § 6103) permits SSA to release "presumption of living" data based on reports of earnings obtained from the IRS.
-Accordingly, when the research in question has been determined to contribute to a national health interest, SSA will furnish vital status data on study subjects.
-The researcher must submit the study subject's Social Security number, full name (first, last, and middle name), date of birth (month, day, century, and year), and sex.
-SSA, in turn, will furnish one of the following vital status determinations for each study subject:
+Reporters Committee for Freedom of the Press, 489 U.S. 749 (1989), SSA discontinued the process of providing such data.
+The enactment of Section 1106(d) of the Social Security Act restored the legal authority for SSA to release vital status data, except for death data obtained from a state under Section 205(r) of the Social Security Act.
+However, if you are a federal or state agency, you may be eligible to receive all death records, including death data received from the states.
+In addition, a companion change to the Internal Revenue Code (26 U.S.C. § 6103(l)(5)(B)) permits SSA to use tax return information to determine the mortality status of individuals for epidemiological research in accordance with Section 1106(d) of the Act.

 - Death information (the date of death and state where a claim was filed, or the state of residence at the time of death) if available;

 - Presumption that the individual is living (there is sufficient information in SSA program records to support this determination); or

 - Status unknown (SSA has no record of death, nor sufficient information within the SSA program records to support a determination that the subject is alive);

 No additional information is provided for records that could not be verified.